samuelbalogh/aws-cert-dva-c01/README.md

 A local secondary index lets you query over a single partition, as specified by the hash key value in the query.
 A **global secondary** index lets you query over the entire table, across all partitions.

+> Note: you cannot add a local secondary index to an already existing table.

 #### Global secondary index

 An index with a partition key and a sort key that can be different from those on the base table.
 A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
 A global secondary index has no size limitations and has its own provisioned throughput settings for read and write activity that are separate from those of the table.